-In the near term, sales of our Saphyr system, Ionic Purification system, NxClinical software, consumables and genome analysis services will depend on levels of research and development spending by clinical research laboratories, academic and governmental research institutions and biopharmaceutical companies, a reduction in which could limit demand for our technologies and products and adversely affect our business and operating results.
+In the near term, sales of our optical genome mapping systems, Ionic Purification system, VIA software, consumables and genome analysis services will depend on levels of research and development spending by clinical research laboratories, academic and governmental research institutions and biopharmaceutical companies, a reduction in which could limit demand for our technologies and products and adversely affect our business and operating results.\

-In the near term, we expect that our revenue from sales of our Saphyr system, Ionic Purification system, NxClinical software, consumables and OGM services will be derived primarily from sales to academic and governmental research institutions, and academic and commercial clinical laboratories, as well as biopharmaceutical and contract research companies worldwide for research applications.
+In the near term, we expect that our revenue from sales of our optical genome mapping system, Ionic Purification system, VIA software, consumables and OGM services will be derived primarily from sales to academic and governmental research institutions, and academic and commercial clinical laboratories, as well as biopharmaceutical and contract research companies worldwide for research applications.
 The demand for our products and technologies will depend in part upon the research and development budgets of these customers, which are impacted by factors beyond our control, such as:

-- changes in government programs that provide funding to research institutions and companies; - changes in the regulatory environment; - scientists' and customers' opinions of the utility of new products, technologies or services; - reductions in or other difficulties relating to, among other things, staffing, capacity, shutdowns or slowdowns of laboratories and other institutions as well as other impacts stemming from various geopolitical and macroeconomic developments, such as the conflict between Ukraine and Russia, related sanctions, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures and the COVID19 pandemic; - differences in budgetary cycles; and - market acceptance of relatively new technologies, such as ours.
+- · changes in government programs that provide funding to research institutions and companies; - · changes in the regulatory environment;

+- · scientists' and customers' opinions of the utility of new products, technologies or services; - reductions in or other difficulties relating to, among other things, staffing, capacity, shutdowns or slowdowns of laboratories and other institutions as well as other impacts stemming from various geopolitical and macroeconomic developments, such as the conflict between Ukraine and Russia and, related sanctions, the Israel-Hamas war, recent and potential future disruptions in access to bank deposits or lending commitments due to bank failures and global pandemics. - differences in budgetary cycles; and - market acceptance of relatively new technologies, such as ours.